itome/flutter_circle_color_picker/README.md

   /// This callback called with latest color that user selected. final ValueChanged<Color>? onEnded;

+/// Called when the center circle is tapped.
+///
+/// This callback called with latest color that user selected. final ValueChanged<Color>? onTap;

   /// An object to controll picker color dynamically.
   ///
   /// Provide initialColor if needed.